Nice guy: Results of research

-A 2008 study at New Mexico State University in Las Cruces showed that "nice guys" report having significantly fewer sexual partners than "bad boys."
+A 2008 study at New Mexico State University in Las Cruces showed that "nice guys" report having significantly fewer sexual partners than "bad boys".

 Barclay (2010) found that when all other factors are held constant, guys who perform generous acts are rated as more desirable for dates and long-term relationships than non-generous guys.
 This study used a series of matched descriptions where each male was presented in a generous or a control version which differed only in whether the man tended to help others.
-The author suggests that niceness itself is desirable to women, but tends to be used by men who are less attractive in other domains, and this is what creates the appearance of "nice guys finish last."
+The author suggests that niceness itself is desirable to women, but tends to be used by men who are less attractive in other domains, and this is what creates the appearance that "nice guys finish last".

-Judge et al (2011) concluded that "Nice guys do not necessarily finish last, but they do finish a distant second in terms of earnings ... yet, seen from the perspective of gender equity, even the nice guys seem to be making out quite well relative to either agreeable or disagreeable women."

-Sadalla, Kenrick, and Vershure (1985) found that women were sexually attracted to dominance in men (though dominance did not make men likable to women), and that dominance in women had no effect on men.
+Judge et al. (2011) concluded that "Nice guys do not necessarily finish last, but they do finish a distant second in terms of earnings ... yet, seen from the perspective of gender equity, even the nice guys seem to be making out quite well relative to either agreeable or disagreeable women."Sadalla, Kenrick, and Vershure (1985) found that women were sexually attracted to dominance in men, though dominance did not make men likable to women.
+Dominance in women had no effect on men.
 This may further suggest that the nice guy myth is one of sexual preference, and not of dating preference.
-Women appear in practically all studies to be accepting of romantic relationships with nice guys but are less likely to consider them casual sexual partners.
+Women appear in practically all studies to be accepting of romantic relationships with nice guys, but are less likely to consider them casual sexual partners.

 Bogaert and Fisher (1995) studied the relationships between the personalities of university men and their number of sexual partners.
 They found a correlation between a man's number of sexual partners, and the traits of sensation-seeking, hypermasculinity, physical attractiveness, and testosterone levels.
-They also discovered a correlation between maximum monthly number of partners, and the traits of dominance and psychoticism.
+They discovered a correlation between maximum monthly number of partners, and the traits of dominance and psychoticism.
 Bogaert and Fisher suggest that an underlying construct labelled "disinhibition" could be used to explain most of these differences.
 They suggest that disinhibition would correlate negatively with "agreeableness" and "conscientiousness" from the Big Five personality model.

 Botwin, Buss and Shackelford (1997) found that women had a higher preference for surgency and dominance in their mates than men did, in a study of dating couples and newlyweds.

 Ahmetoglu and Swami (2012) found that men were rated to be more attractive if women perceived them as more dominant, represented in the study by open body posture and gesticulation.